Protect your mind from rubbish

 Community

-Spend your time with people who share your values and put them into practice in ways you respect.
-There’s networks of people doing good things and living optimistic lifestyles.
+Spend time with people who share your values and put them into practice in ways you respect.
+Many networks and communities are doing good things and living optimistic lifestyles.
 You’ll need to seek them out because their presence doesn’t make it through the algorithms.

 Limit contact

 Control the toxic messaging that wants access to your mind.
 Use the Off button.
-What is toxic for you will change so take care of your current sensitivity and vulnerability.
+What is toxic for you will vary with your current sensitivity and vulnerability.

 How appetites work

 Appetites are genetically programmed to help a species survive scarcity.
 “Grab basic nutrition and anything that feels good, be alert to threat, do it now.”
 Your appetites are super powerful and they are always switched on.
-They don’t have an off button of their own, but there is an off button in another, more recently evolved part of the brain.
+They don’t have an off button of their own, but you have an off button in another, more recently evolved part of your brain.
 Keep a close eye on the appetites: you don’t have to do what they say.